-- calculation of the transactions' value changes and the calculation of collateral value changes applying the same generated scenarios; - (c) if some risk factors are not required for the calculation of the transactions' value changes and are only used for the collateral modelling, these risk factors should be modelled consistently with those for derivatives and SFTs within the scope of the IMM, also regarding the dependency structure. - 40.
+- the collateral value changes over time and during the MPOR are determined by using the same model as for the calculation of the transactions' value changes; - (b) the use of the same model refers to the IMM's general modelling features (including simulated and non-simulated risk factors, the dependency structure, pricing functions, etc.), which should be used for both the calculation of the transactions' value changes and the calculation of collateral value changes applying the same generated scenarios; - (c) if some risk factors are not required for the calculation of the transactions' value changes and are only used for the collateral modelling, these risk factors should be modelled consistently with those for derivatives and SFTs within the scope of the IMM, also regarding the dependency structure. - 40.
 Article 285(7) of the CRR provides that, if an institution is not able to model collateral jointly with the exposure, it may use volatility adjustments to recognise the effects of margining on the exposure itself, provided the institution complies with the requirements of the Financial Collateral Comprehensive Method as per Article 223 of the CRR.
 If an institution needs to apply volatility adjustments to recognise the effects of margining on the exposure itself, these adjustments must be applied to reflect currency mismatches in accordance with Article 223(1) third sub-paragraph of the CRR.
-In the light of Article 220(2)(d) of the CRR, the ECB sees the identification of the currency that is potentially different from the collateral currency as described below as best practice: - (a) when Article 223(1) second sub-paragraph of the CRR uses the term "the currency in which the underlying exposure of the netting set is denominated", and when Article 223(1) third sub-paragraph of the CRR (for OTC derivative transactions only) uses the term "settlement currency", it is the currency as determined in (b); - (b) it is the currency: - (i) agreed in the individual derivative contract if no netting has been agreed upon; or - (ii) of the relevant governing master netting agreement if agreed without a credit support annex; or - (iii) of the relevant credit support annex, if agreed; or - (iv) of the close-out amount if more than one credit support annex has been defined for one master netting agreement. - 41.
-In the view of the ECB, in order to comply with Article 292(1)(a) and (b) of the CRR for both unmargined and margined cases, and with Article 292(1)(a) and (b) in conjunction with Article 285(6) and (7) for margined cases, institutions should take into account the potential FX risk arising from currency mismatches.
+In the light of Article 220(2)(d) of the CRR, the ECB sees the identification of the currency that is potentially different from the collateral currency as described below as best practice: - (a) when Article 223(1) second sub-paragraph of the CRR uses the term "the currency in which the underlying exposure of the netting set is denominated", and when Article 223(1) third sub-paragraph of the CRR (for OTC derivative transactions only) uses the term "settlement currency", it is the currency as determined in (b); - (b) it is the currency: - agreed in the individual derivative contract if no netting has been agreed upon; or - (ii) of the relevant governing master netting agreement if agreed without a credit support annex; or - (iii) of the relevant credit support annex, if agreed; or - (iv) of the close-out amount if more than one credit support annex has been defined for one master netting agreement. - 41.
+The ECB recommends that, in order to comply with Article 292(1)(a) and (b) of the CRR for unmargined cases, and with Article 292(1)(a) and (b) in conjunction with Article 285(6) and (7) for margined cases, institutions take into account the potential FX risk arising from currency mismatches.
 The potential mismatches are between (i) any of the various currencies of the exposure components (e.g. various transactions with different currencies, collateral types with different currencies) and (ii) the currency in which the netting set's total exposure is determined in the simulation (e.g. the currency of the governing master agreement as explained in paragraph 40).
-The ECB considers that potential FX risk is treated in compliance with Article 292(1)(a) and (b) of the CRR by applying either of the following:
+The ECB considers that potential FX risk is treated in compliance with Article 292(1)(a) and (b) of the CRR if either of the following is applied: